a-flyleaf/ygbtdm/_includes/designnotes.md

 ----

 These pages have a rudimentary mobile/single-column layout, but are ideally viewed on a larger, horizontal screen.
-The full layout scrolls in both directions.
+The full layout has a fixed size, and may scroll in both directions.